WHAT IS ACADEMIC COACHING?

 Our goal is to help you succeed in college by giving you the tools and strategies you need.
-We'll cover:
+In our sessions, we'll cover:

 • Understanding how you learn (metacognition)